jpacg/awesome-stars/README.md

 ## C++

-- [PowerToys](https://github.com/microsoft/PowerToys) - Windows system utilities to maximize productivity
+- [anbox](https://github.com/anbox/anbox) - Anbox is a container-based approach to boot a full Android system on a regular GNU/Linux system
 - [robomongo](https://github.com/Studio3T/robomongo) - Native cross-platform MongoDB management tool
 - [ProcMon-for-Linux](https://github.com/microsoft/ProcMon-for-Linux) - Procmon is a Linux reimagining of the classic Procmon tool from the Sysinternals suite of tools for Windows.
 Procmon provides a convenient and efficient way for Linux developers to trace the syscall activity on the system.
 - [QtScrcpy](https://github.com/barry-ran/QtScrcpy) - Android real-time display control software